rishavnandi/ansible_homelab/README.md

 wget https://raw.githubusercontent.com/rishavnandi/ansible_homelab/master/bootstrap.py && python3 bootstrap.py
 ```

-## Using Treafik as a reverse proxy
+## Using Traefik as a reverse proxy

 I have finally switched from using nginx proxy manager to using Traefik as a reverse proxy.
 I have included a playbook to install Traefik and configure it to work with the apps.